alvinpaka/school-management-system/README.md

 ## 🔒 Security

-If you discover a security vulnerability, please send an email to security@edumanage.pro instead of using the issue tracker.
+If you discover a security vulnerability, please send an email to alvinpaka@gmail.com instead of using the issue tracker.

 ## 📄 License